cooperka/react-native-immutable-list-view/README.md

 containing the data you'd like to display. `ImmutableListView` will handle creating an efficient `dataSource` for you.
 Other than this small change, everything else will be exactly the same as `ListView`.

-There's an example project [here](https://github.com/cooperka/react-native-immutable-list-view/tree/master/example) if you'd like to see it in action, or look at the example diff below if you want to implement it yourself.
+There's an example app [here](https://github.com/cooperka/react-native-immutable-list-view/tree/master/example) if you'd like to see it in action, or look at the example diff below if you want to implement it yourself.

-Note: Currently only Immutable's `Map` and `List` are supported, but that will be fixed shortly.
-Feel free to submit a PR!

 ## Example Usage